Merzasphor/MWSE/docs/source/lua/type/tes3creatureInstance.rst

     The disabled state of the object.

 `equipment`_ (`tes3iterator`_)
+    Read-only.
 The items currently equipped to the actor.

 `equipment`_ (`tes3iterator`_)
+    Read-only.
 A collection that contains the currently equipped items.

 `fatigue`_ (`number`_)
+    Read-only.
 The creature's current fatigue.

 `flies`_ (`boolean`_)
     Access to the creature's flies flag.

 `health`_ (`number`_)
+    Read-only.
 The creature's current health.

 `id`_ (`string`_)
     The unique identifier for the object.

 `inventory`_ (`tes3iterator`_)
+    Read-only.
 A collection that contains the items in the actor's inventory.

 `inventory`_ (`tes3iterator`_)
+    Read-only.
 The items currently carried by the actor.

 `isAttacked`_ (`boolean`_)
+    Read-only.
 If true, the creature attacked flag is set.

 `isEssential`_ (`boolean`_)
+    Read-only.
 If true, the creature essential flag is set.

 `isInstance`_ (`boolean`_)
     Always returns true.

 `isRespawn`_ (`boolean`_)
+    Read-only.
 If true, the creature respawn flag is set.

 `level`_ (`number`_)
+    Read-only.
 The base level of the creature.

 `magicka`_ (`number`_)
+    Read-only.
 The creature's current magicka.

 `mesh`_ (`string`_)
     The path to the object's mesh.